Enable Location

 Château de Lunéville, Royal castle in Lunéville, France

-The castle displays French classical architecture with symmetrical wings, a central pavilion, and formal gardens arranged around decorative water features and fountains.
+Château de Lunéville is a royal castle featuring French classical architecture with symmetrical wings, a central pavilion, and formal gardens laid out with fountains.
+The grounds are organized around ordered landscaping and water features that reflect classical design principles.

-Architects: Nicolas d'Orbay
+Nicolas d'Orbay

-GPS coordinates: 48.59472,6.49250
+48.59472,6.49250

 Hidden places of Grand Est: medieval forts, Renaissance castles and forgotten abbeys

-« Château de Lunéville: Royal castle in Lunéville, France » is provided by Around Us (aroundus.com).
+« Château de Lunéville - Royal castle in Lunéville, France » is provided by Around Us (aroundus.com).
 Images and texts are derived from Wikimedia project under a Creative Commons license.
 You are allowed to copy, distribute, and modify copies of this page, under the conditions set by the license, as long as this note is clearly visible.

 Discover hidden gems everywhere you go!